-MarkeTrak Administration
+Title: MarkeTrak Administrator Functionality

-User profiles in MarkeTrak are managed by individuals who have been designated as MarkeTrak administrators for their organization.
-This tutorial will review how MarkeTrak administrators use workflows in the MarkeTrak tool to add, update and delete users for their company.
-We will also review reporting available for the admin workflows.
+A MarkeTrak Administrator is responsible for setup and managing their Company’s MarkeTrak user’s profiles and access.
+Each organization has at least one MarkeTrak Administrator.
+Please note, this role differs from the User Security Administrator (USA) for digital certificates.

-MarkeTrak Administrator Set-up
+MarkeTrak Administrator Set-up for new and existing MPs

 Let’s begin by reviewing the process for establishing a MarkeTrak Administrator for your company.
 MarkeTrak Administrator set-up in the MarkeTrak tool is an ERCOT function.
-A Market Participant can have a primary and a secondary backup Administrator.
-Market Participants wishing to add, change, or delete an Administrator must submit a MarkeTrak Administrator Form to ERCOT which is located on the MarkeTrak Information page.
-Once the MarkeTrak Administrator set-up has been completed by ERCOT, the Administrator has access to the MarkeTrak Admin workflows and they are responsible for user profile management for their company.
+Market Participants should designate a primary and a secondary backup Administrator and all designees must have an active ERCOT digital certificate.
+Market Participants wishing to add, change, or delete an Administrator must submit a MarkeTrak Administrator Form to ERCOT which is located on the MarkeTrak Information page.[show screens to find this] Instructions for submission are specified on the form.
+Once the MarkeTrak administrator form has been submitted, ERCOT will validate and complete the request.
+Upon completion, the administrator(s) will have access to the MarkeTrak Administration workflows. [show screen shot]

 MarkeTrak Admin workflows

-The MarkeTrak Admin workflows are only visible to users designated as Admins.
-These workflows are accessed by selecting the MarkeTrak Admin tab at the top left of the MarkeTrak screen.
-As you can see, the GUI layout of the MarkeTrak Admin is identical to the main MarkeTrak tab.
-The difference is in the subtypes available under the Submit tree.
-In the MarkeTrak Admin, the submit tree contains three workflows; Add User, Delete User, and Update User.
+This tutorial will review how MarkeTrak administrators use workflows in the MarkeTrak tool to add, update and delete users for their company.
+We will also review reporting available for the admin workflows.
+The MarkeTrak Admin workflows are only visible to users designated as Administrators.
+These workflows are accessed by selecting the MarkeTrak Admin tab at the top left of the MarkeTrak screen.[show screen]
+The GUI layout of the MarkeTrak Admin is very similar to the main MarkeTrak tab with the exception of the subtypes available under the Submit tree.
+The submit tree for the MarkeTrak Admin contains three workflows; Add User, Delete User, and Update User.
 We’ll begin our review with the process for adding a new user to MarkeTrak.

 Add User

-To add a new user to Marketrak, the Administrator must have the user’s Employee ID.
-The Employee ID can be found on the user’s Digital Certificate by following these steps.
-This must be done on the user’s computer where the Digital Certificate is loaded.
+To add a new user to MarkeTrak, the user must have a digital certificate with the MarkeTrak role, as assigned by their USA.
+The MarkeTrak administrator will need the Employee ID associated with the user’s digital certificate.
+The Employee ID can be found on the user’s computer where the Digital Certificate is installed by following these steps:

 Open Internet Explorer

 On the taskbar, click Tools